bahuguna430/blog/README.md

-# blog
-This is a blog web application developed as a learning project.
-It allows users to create, view, and manage blog posts using a clean and simple interface.
+This project is a full-stack personal blog application designed to allow users to create, read, update, and delete (CRUD) blog posts easily.
+The application is built using Node.js and Express.js on the backend, with EJS templates for dynamic page rendering, and CSS for styling.
+It provides a clean, user-friendly interface to manage content efficiently.